tongwu-msft/azure-rest-api-specs/api-index/index.md

 <no body>
 ```

-And an HTTPS PUT request method for an Azure Resource Manager provider might require request header and body fields similar to the following:
+And an HTTPS PUT request method for an Azure Resource Manager provider might be sent using request header AND body fields similar to the following:

 ```
 PUT /subscriptions/03f09293-ce69-483a-a092-d06ea46dfb8c/resourcegroups/ExampleResourceGroup?api-version=2016-02-01  HTTP/1.1